PsychNeuro/ed1/book/chapter-11.md

 ## Summary of Key Terms

 This is a checklist of key terms / concepts that you should know about from this chapter.
-As we'll learn in the memory chapter, it is a great idea to test yourself on what was said about each of these terms, and then go back and double-check --- that provides both beneficial repetition and also the *testing effect*.
+As we learned in the memory chapter, it is a great idea to test yourself on what was said about each of these terms, and then go back and double-check --- that provides both beneficial repetition and also the *testing effect*.

 * Evolution:
     + Adaptation, survival and reproduction of the fittest